yashrajb/devtrackr-vscode-extension/README.md

 - Save and Sync: Once you complete your updates, simply click "Save" within the web view panel, and DevTrackr will automatically save and sync your records to your private repository.

+- No Tracking: DevTrackr respects your privacy and does not track or collect any of your data.

 ## Requirements

 - Visual Studio Code version 1.78.0 or later.